 Castanheira-do-Pará (Bertholletia excelsus) also known as Amendoeira-da-américa, Castanha, Castanha-do-brasil, Castanha-do-maranhão, Castanha-mansa, Castanha-verdadeira, Castanheira, Castanheira-do-maranhão, Castanheira-rosa, Castanheiro, Castanheiro-do-pará, Noz-do-brasil, Tucari.

-It may live for 500 years or more, and according to some authorities often reaches an age of 1,000 years.
-The wood has good weathering characteristics and has high resistance to decay and it is a popular choice for ship decking, water tanks, railroad ties, and other exterior uses.
+It may live for 500 years or more, and according to some authorities often reaches the age of 1,000 years.
+The wood has good weathering characteristics and has a high resistance to decay and it is a popular choice for ship decking, water tanks, railroad ties, and other exterior uses.
 Used in boat building (general), decking, canoes, chairs, decorative veneer.